krishnanunnihere/memmorypuzzlegame/README.md

-This is a memmory puzzle game using pygame.
+This is a memory puzzle game using pygame.